Indications and Usage

 Warnings and Precautions

 - Nephrogenic Systemic Fibrosis: GBCAs increase the risk for NSF among patients with impaired elimination of the drugs.
-Avoid use of GBCAs among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.
-The GBCA-associated NSF risk appears highest for patients with chronic, severe kidney disease as well as patients with acute kidney injury.
+Avoid use of ELUCIREM among these patients unless the diagnostic information is essential and not available with non-contrast MRI or other modalities.

 - Hypersensitivity Reactions: With GBCAs, serious hypersensitivity reactions have occurred.
-In most cases, initial symptoms occurred within minutes of GBCA administration and resolved with prompt emergency treatment.
 Before ELUCIREM administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
 These patients may have an increased risk for a hypersensitivity reaction to ELUCIREM.

 - Gadolinium Retention: Gadolinium is retained for months or years in several organs.
-Linear GBCAs cause more retention than macrocyclic GBCAs.
-Consequences of gadolinium retention in the brain have not been established.
-Pathologic and clinical consequences of GBCA administration and retention in skin and other organs have been established in patients with impaired renal function.
+The highest concentrations have been identified in the bone, followed by other organs (e.g. brain, skin, kidney, liver, and spleen).
 While clinical consequences of gadolinium retention have not been established in patients with normal renal function, certain patients might be at higher risk.
 These include patients requiring multiple lifetime doses, pregnant and pediatric patients, and patients with inflammatory conditions.
-Consider the retention characteristics of the agent when choosing a GBCA for these patients.
-Minimize repetitive GBCA imaging studies, particularly closely spaced studies when possible
+Minimize repetitive GBCA imaging studies, particularly closely spaced studies when possible.

 - Extravasation and Injection Site Reactions: Injection site reactions such as injection site pain have been reported in the clinical studies with ELUCIREM.
 Extravasation during ELUCIREM administration may result in tissue irritation.
 Ensure catheter and venous patency before the injection of ELUCIREM.